NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 {% include 'guide-contents.njk' %}

-To log in to service, go to the [https://www.ravs.england.nhs.uk](Record a vaccination home page).
+To log in to service, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk).

 ## Logging in for the first time

 As soon as we create your RAVS account, you will receive an email with the subject line ‘Start using Record a vaccination’.

-RAVS uses Okta to sign users in to RAVS securely.
+RAVS uses Okta to sign users in securely.
 This means you also need an Okta account to log in to the service.

 ### Users who already have an Okta account